ranfysvalle02/mdb-gnome/README.md

         )
 ```

-### What happens at runtime:

-- If Ray is available and the actor starts successfully: The `get_click_service` dependency returns a handle to the Ray actor.
-Your routes call methods like `await service.record_click.remote()`.
-- If Ray is unavailable or the actor fails: The dependency returns a `ClickTrackerLocalService` instance that uses the standard async database wrapper.
-Your routes call methods like `await service.record_click()`.
-- No code changes needed in your routes.
-The dependency abstraction handles the complexity.
+Now you get scalable concurrency (if you’re using a Ray cluster) *or* you fall back to plain in-process code otherwise.

 ---

+## Magic #4: Over-the-Air Experiment Upload and Local Seeding

+Historically, you might have manually copied each experiment folder to the server’s `/experiments/<slug>` directory.
+Now, g.nome supports two powerful new workflows:

+1. **Local File Seeding**:
+   If you put a valid `manifest.json` into `/experiments/<slug>/` and start your server, g.nome calls `_seed_db_from_local_files` internally.
+If the database doesn't already have a config for `<slug>`, it inserts one—no manual steps required.
+   This is perfect for local development: new experiments are "discovered" automatically so you can test them before production.

+2. **Over-the-Air Zip Upload** (via Backblaze B2 / S3):
+   From the admin panel or an API call to `/admin/api/upload-experiment/<slug_id>`, you can upload a `.zip` containing everything your experiment needs (`actor.py`, `__init__.py`, `requirements.txt`, etc.).
+   - If B2 is configured via env vars (`B2_ENDPOINT_URL`, `B2_BUCKET_NAME`, `B2_ACCESS_KEY_ID`, `B2_SECRET_ACCESS_KEY`), g.nome automatically stores the zip in that bucket and sets a presigned URL in the experiment’s database record.
+   - On subsequent reload, Ray uses that presigned URL as a "py_modules" reference for fully isolated, versioned code.
+   - If needed, we also parse the `requirements.txt` from inside the zip, attach it to the experiment’s config, and pass those dependencies to Ray when `G_NOME_ENV=isolated`.
+   - The local "thin client" files are extracted to `/experiments/<slug>/`, letting you serve templates and static files as usual.

+This means you can push updates to your experiment’s codebase in seconds, from anywhere, without messing with server-side file systems manually.
+Combined with the Ray runtime environment isolation, you have a robust pipeline for shipping new features or conflicting dependencies seamlessly.

+---

-## Beyond Isolation: Scaling CPU-Bound Workloads
+## The Payoff Continues: Scaling CPU-Bound Workloads

 The Actor pattern doesn't just solve dependency hell—it unlocks scalability.

-What about an experiment that does heavy CPU-bound work, like an image watermarker?
+What about an experiment that does heavy CPU-bound work, like an image watermarker or a machine learning pipeline?

 - **The Old Way**: An "in-process" task would block the main server.
 - **The g.nome Way**: You define an actor that can spawn multiple Ray tasks, distributing the workload across all CPU cores in your cluster.
 Your main FastAPI process just triggers a method call on the actor, and Ray handles the rest.

 ---

 ## Focus on Your Differentiation, Not Your Boilerplate

 ![](good-gnome.png)

 This is the convention-over-configuration powerhouse I've always wanted.
 Python and MongoDB Atlas are an incredible combination for innovation.
 Python (with FastAPI) is expressive and blazing fast, while Atlas provides a scalable, serverless data platform.

 The problem is that "glue" code still gets in the way.

 g.nome is designed to be that glue.
 It lets you focus 100% on your differentiation.

 By connecting this engine to a MongoDB Atlas cluster, every single one of my experiments instantly inherits a world-class infrastructure.

 - Want to add powerful, typo-tolerant search to your experiment?
 You don't need Elasticsearch.
 You just flip on Atlas Search, and your plugin can use it.
 - Want to build a rich visualization dashboard?
 You can embed Atlas Charts without rewriting your code.
 - Want an action to happen when a user registers?
 Hook up an Atlas Trigger to keep your logic simple.

 You stop worrying about managing users, scaling databases, or writing security filters.
 You just build your feature.